Billy-Flowers/AI-Image-Generation-Platform/README.md

 ## Deployment
-To deploy your application, consider using platforms like Heroku or Vercel.
-Ensure you configure environment variables and set up the necessary build processes as per the platform's documentation.
+To deploy your application, consider using platforms like Netlify, Render or Vercel.
+I use Netlify for frontend and Render for backend.
+Ensure you configure environment variables, like your api keys and set up the necessary build processes as per the platform's documentation.

 ## Next Steps
 - Enhance the Frontend: Add features like image downloading, prompt history, or user authentication.